This magazine takes you directly into the future!

 CrowdStrike ruled out the possibility of a cyberattack or security incident.
 According to the company, the outage was triggered by a faulty update on one of its products, causing the Microsoft Windows crash.

 CrowdStrike is actively working with customers impacted by a defect found in a single content update for Windows hosts.
 Mac and Linux hosts are not impacted,” CrowdStrike CEO, George Kurtz said earlier Friday.
+However, the global computer outage persisted hours after the problem was detected and escalated.

 In an X post published early Friday, CrowdStrike CEO, George Kurtz said, “We understand the gravity of the situation and are deeply sorry for the inconvenience and disruption.
-We are working with all impacted customers to ensure that systems are back up and they can deliver the services their customers are counting on.”
+We are working with all impacted customers to ensure that systems are back up and they can deliver the services their customers are counting on.

 Varying Restoration Times